 I wanted to insist a little bit on the four types of batteries mentioned before, but analyze them strictly from a solar light-related benefits/cons point of view:

-- NiCad batteries may be the veterans of rechargeable batteries, but they experience problems with memory charge.
+- NiCd batteries may be the veterans of rechargeable batteries, but they experience problems with memory charge.
 That means that you have to discharge the battery completely before you can recharge it, which means that you can’t really plan ahead, battery-wise.
-Let’s explain that: if you want to charge a NiCad battery that still has about 30 percent of juice left in it, the battery’s memory will remember that you only charged it with 70 percent-worth of power.
+Let’s explain that: If you want to charge a NiCd battery that still has about 30 percent of juice left in it, the battery’s memory will remember that you only charged it with 70 percent-worth of power.
 The next time you’ll want to charge the battery, it will only fill with 70 percent of its normal capacity.

 - NiMH batteries are very efficient in terms of the economy, but they have a shorter lifespan compared to other types of batteries.
 However, they are more affordable than others.

 - Li-ion batteries are the champions of rechargeable batteries, but they aren’t all that affordable.
 The best part about them is that their voltage output will never be affected by the amount of charge left.
 That means that a Li-ion battery will give a solar lamp the same power whether it’s 100 percent charged or has a mere 20 percent of battery power left.
 They also have a longer lifespan compared to the other two types of batteries mentioned above.

 Important: If you buy NiCd or NiMH batteries, never use them in the same compartment.
 You should either use one or the other.
 Because of the discharge difference between the two, the batteries are more likely to leak.